PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 PART 1 – INTERVIEW

-You will be asked a series of questions related to your role in aviation, and then to
+You will be asked a series of questions related to your role in aviation, and

-will ask you further questions, to encourage you to talk more about some of the
+The examiner will ask you further questions, to encourage you to talk more

-things you mention in your responses.
+about some of the things you mention in your responses.

 Listen to this candidate answering some questions about his role in aviation.